emanueltewolde/emanueltewolde.github.io/_pages/about.md

 I strive to understand how to enable artificial intelligence and humans to effectively achieve better (social) outcomes in strategic interactions with other agents.
 My research interests will mostly lie in algorithmic game theory and (multi-agent) reinforcement learning.

 Prior to CMU, I completed a master's and bachelor's degree in mathematics at Imperial College London and the Technical University Darmstadt respectively.
-During that time, I have also worked with the [Fraunhofer IEE](https://www.iee.fraunhofer.de/en.html) on machine learning methods for smarter renewable energy systems.
+Simultaneously to that, I have also worked with the [Fraunhofer IEE](https://www.iee.fraunhofer.de/en.html) on machine learning methods for smarter renewable energy systems.